neuraloperator/neuraloperator/README.md

 ## Files
 The code is in the form of simple scripts.
 Each script shall be stand-alone and directly runnable.

-- 'fourier_1d.py' is the Fourier Neural Operator for 1D problem such as the (time-independent) Burgers equation discussed in Section 5.1 in the [paper](https://arxiv.org/pdf/2010.08895.pdf).
+- `fourier_1d.py` is the Fourier Neural Operator for 1D problem such as the (time-independent) Burgers equation discussed in Section 5.1 in the [paper](https://arxiv.org/pdf/2010.08895.pdf).
-- 'fourier_2d.py' is the Fourier Neural Operator for 2D problem such as the Darcy Flow discussed in Section 5.2 in the [paper](https://arxiv.org/pdf/2010.08895.pdf).
+- `fourier_2d.py` is the Fourier Neural Operator for 2D problem such as the Darcy Flow discussed in Section 5.2 in the [paper](https://arxiv.org/pdf/2010.08895.pdf).
-- 'fourier_2d_rnn.py' is the Fourier Neural Operator for 2D problem such as the Navier-Stokes equation discussed in Section 5.3 in the [paper](https://arxiv.org/pdf/2010.08895.pdf), which uses a recurrent structure to propagates in time.
+- `fourier_2d_rnn.py` is the Fourier Neural Operator for 2D problem such as the Navier-Stokes equation discussed in Section 5.3 in the [paper](https://arxiv.org/pdf/2010.08895.pdf), which uses a recurrent structure to propagates in time.
-- 'fourier_3d.py' is the Fourier Neural Operator for 3D problem such as the Navier-Stokes equation discussed in Section 5.3 in the [paper](https://arxiv.org/pdf/2010.08895.pdf), which takes the 2D spatial + 1D temporal equation directly as a 3D problem
+- `fourier_3d.py` is the Fourier Neural Operator for 3D problem such as the Navier-Stokes equation discussed in Section 5.3 in the [paper](https://arxiv.org/pdf/2010.08895.pdf), which takes the 2D spatial + 1D temporal equation directly as a 3D problem
 - The lowrank methods are similar.
 These scripts are the Lowrank neural operators for the corresponding settings.
-- 'data_generation' is the conventional pseudo-spectral solver we used to generate the data for the Navier-Stokes equation.
+- `data_generation` is the conventional pseudo-spectral solver we used to generate the data for the Navier-Stokes equation.

 ## Datasets
 We provide the Burgers equation, Darcy flow, and Navier-Stokes equation datasets we used in the paper.